Lissy93/portainer-templates/.github/README.md

 npm run dev # Start the development server
 ```

-And to pubish, run `npm run build` then either use `npm start` or host the content of the '/build' directory using a web server of your choice.
+And to publish, run `npm run build` then either use `npm start` or host the content of the '/build' directory using a web server of your choice.
 Alternatively, there's a [Dockerfile](https://github.com/Lissy93/portainer-templates/blob/website/Dockerfile), for easy deployment :)

 Note that it's not required to make any changes to the website when adding a new template or templates source, as data is fetched directly from [`templates.json`](https://github.com/Lissy93/portainer-templates/blob/main/templates.json) in the repo's main branch - so should show up automatically once your changes are merged.